13+1 principles for the security of your network

 Ransomware – a term that we were already aware of a few years ago but most of us rather took it as a “not-our-problem” kind of thing.
 However, cybercriminals didn’t see it the same way and it was just a matter of time before that kind of extortionate vermin came to do harm in our land, too.
 And even though the attacks on Benešov Hospital and OKD were not among the first ones, their coverage definitely raised awareness of the topic.
 Then, the emergence of coronavirus has actually created new opportunities of phishing and ransomware campaigns for cybercriminals; hugely supported by the massive transition of office workers to home office.

-There have been many confirmed cyber attacks just in Czechia in the past three months (the real number of organizations that fell victim to a cyber attack in Czechia is likely to be higher but not all the information gets published): Prague Castle Administration, University Hospital Brno, Psychiatric Hospital Kosmonosy, Vltava River Basin Management and Prague 3 City District Administration.
+There have been many confirmed cyber attacks just in Czechia in the past three months (the real number of organizations that fell victim to a cyber attack in Czechia is likely to be higher but not all the information gets published): Prague Castle Administration, University Hospital Brno, Psychiatric Hospital Kosmonosy, Vltava River Basin Management (in Czech) and Prague 3 City District Administration (in Czech).
 Recently, having its branches in Czechia, the medical company Fresenius has also been attacked.

 Now that the topic of cybercriminals and the possibilities of protection against them gets more publicity, it could come in useful to refresh a few rules which may significantly minimize the risk of an attack on your infrastructure.
 I’m going to try to summarize them in this article without getting too technical and complex so that anybody can understand.
 Hopefully, successfully :)